2008 Grenadian general election

 General elections were held in Grenada on 8 July 2008.
 Out of a total of fifteen seats, the opposition National Democratic Congress (NDC) won eleven seats and the governing New National Party (NNP) won four, bringing the NDC to power for the first time since 1995.
 The NNP was looking for a fourth consecutive term in power, which would have been a first in Grenadian history.

 Campaign

 In its election manifesto, which it debuted on June 25, 2008, the NNP promised the creation of 4,000 jobs, along with 4% growth in the economy.

 Opinion polls

 A poll conducted by the Caribbean Development Research Services from June 6 to June 9 showed the NNP with 36.4% support, the NDC with 32.3% support, the Grenada United Labour Party (GULP) with 1.1% support, and the People's Labour Movement (PLM) with 0.8% support.
 The two later formed an electoral alliance, the Labour Platform.

 Results

 In one notable outcome of the election, Deputy Prime Minister Gregory Bowen of the NNP was defeated in his constituency of St. George South East by Pastor Karl Hood of the NDC.
 Mitchell was re-elected from the constituency of St. George North West.
-Complete results are as follows:
+The result was disproportional in terms of seats earned compared to votes obtained, with a Gallagher index measurement of 21.74.